WebSystemProject/GoogleIoT/README.md

 #### 1. What is Google IOT cloud

-Google IoT services collects real-time data from IoT devices, at the edge or in the cloud.
-This is a fully managed service provided by Google.
+Google IoT services collects real time data from IoT devices.
+They collect data at the edge or in the cloud.This is a fully managed service provided by Google.
 It allows to us to securely connect, ingest and manage data from IoT devices.
-The combination of Cloud IoT Core with other services on Google's cloud platform provide us a complete package to collect, manage, process and visualize Iot data.
+The combination of Cloud IoT Core with other services on Google's cloud platform provide us a complete package to collect, manage, process,analyze and visualize Iot data.